The Old Wild West fascinates many people today - world wide!

 With candles used for lighting, and careless actions, fires were a result.
 The Western environment is dry, especially in the Spring and Autumn.
 Altogether this encouraged quick blazes!
 Which spread fast, often destroying a good portion of a town.

-The new type of American outlaw roamed areas where the law wasn't yet well-established.
-In the Old West, Gambling was a regular pursuit mostly for men, in Saloons.
-Between the two, gunfights could arise.
+The new type of American outlaw roamed areas where the law wasn’t yet well-established.
+In the Old West, Gambling was a regular pursuit, mostly for men, in Saloons.
+When putting together the two activities – gambling and drinking alcohol – gunfights could arise.
 Some are quite famous, having made headlines throughout the United States.
 Texas, Kansas, Oklahoma, New Mexico and Arizona became well-publicized whenever these gun battles broke out.

 Some of the well-known ones: